Corrie ten Boom: World War II

 In May 1940, the Germans invaded the Netherlands.
 One of their restrictions was the banning of the youth club.
 In May 1942, a well-dressed woman came to the Ten Booms' with a suitcase in hand and told them that she was a Jew, her husband had been arrested several months earlier, her son had gone into hiding and Occupation authorities had recently visited her so she was afraid to go back.
 She heard that the Ten Booms had previously helped their Jewish neighbors, the Weils, and asked if they could help her too.
 Casper readily agreed that she could stay with them although the police headquarters was only half a block away.
 A devoted reader of the Old Testament, he believed that the Jews were the "chosen people" and told the woman, "In this household, God's people are always welcome."
-The family then became very active in the Dutch underground, hiding refugees and honouring the Jewish Sabbath.
-The family never sought to convert any of the Jews who stayed with them.